HomeDing/homeding.github.io/home.md

 It is made especially for the ESP8266 boards like the NodeMCU or similar ones.

+The project is Open Souce and all files are licensed under a BSD style license.
+See http://www.mathertel.de/License.aspx

 ## HomeDing Concept Papers

 - [Building your own connected Things made easy](/concepts/paper01)